MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/nested-authentication.md

 The NAA model provides several advantages over the On-Behalf-Of (OBO) flow:

-* You only need to use the MSAL.js library.
+* You need to use the MSAL.js library only.
 The `getAuthToken` function in TeamsJS is not required.
 * You can call services such as Microsoft Graph with an access token from your client code as an SPA.
 There’s no need for a middle-tier server.
 * You can use incremental and dynamic consent for scopes (permissions).
 * You don't need to preauthorize your hosts, such as Teams or Office, to call your endpoints.